alm-tools/alm/docs/contributing/README.md

 * ONCE (or whenever you want an update): Run `npm run ualm` to copy the current alm copy to node_modules

+You run two instances of alm, once where you dev, and one where you test what you have written.

 ## Where you dev

 * Run `npm run alm` to launch alm to develop alm.

+> You are free to use some other IDE if you want.
+You can run `npm run tscw` to run the TypeScript in the background in watch mode and use your favorite IDE in the foreground.

 ## Where you test
-* Run `nodemon` in another window to start alm in live reload mode (note the port, normally 4445)
+* Run `npm start` in another window to start alm in live reload mode (note the port, normally 4445)
 * Open `http://localhost:4445/#new-session` to open the alm that is running in live reload mode (change port if needed based on previous step)

-You are free to use some other IDE if you want.
-You can run `npm run tscw` to run the TypeScript in the background in watch mode and use your favorite IDE in the foreground.

 # Webpack
 All our front-end js gets minified into `bundle.js`.
 This is what gets npm deployed.